ololiuhqui/magnolia-free-hugo-theme/content/en/posts/more-flowers/index.md

 ---
 title: 'More Flowers'
 slug: 'more-flowers'
+tags: ['flowers', 'growing']
-summary: "They are incredibly beautiful, aren't Them?
-Well, of course They Are!" # This is what will be displayed as summary for the post (the theme will automatically generate one from the content you write in the post if left empty)
+summary: "_They are incredibly beautiful, aren't Them?
+Well, of course They Are!_ \n \n I wrote this summary by hand, you can do it too in the `content/posts/<post-name>/index.md` file!
+But don't worry, if you don't write a summary yourself, the theme will grab it automagically from the content of the post!
+And it will include it in SEO too!" # This is what will be displayed as summary for the post (the theme will automatically generate one from the content you write in the post if left empty)
 description: # This is what will be displayed as meta description (the theme will automatically grab it from summary if left empty)
 date: '2024-10-03T10:49:18+02:00'
 expiryDate: ''